-A right-back who could also play as a central defender, Barrett was an integral part of the successful Oldham team of the early 1990’s which won promotion to the top division and were runners-up in the 1990 League Cup Final.
+A right-back who could also play as a central defender, Barrett was an important part of the successful Latics team of the early 1990’s which won promotion to the top division and were runners-up in the 1990 League Cup Final.

-After he was sold to Aston Villa for £1.7 million, which is still Oldham’s record transfer received, Barrett enjoyed more success on the pitch and was a member of the Villa side which finished runners-up in the Premier League in 1993 and won the League Cup in 1994.
+After he was sold to Aston Villa for £1.7 million, which is still the club’s record transfer received, he enjoyed more success on the pitch and was a member of the Villa side which finished runners-up in the Premier League in 1993 and won the League Cup in 1994.

-Internationally, Barrett represented England at under 21 and ‘B’ level before winning three caps for the senior side.
+Internationally, he represented England at under 21 and ‘B’ level before winning three caps for the senior side.

 Since retiring from playing Barrett has moved into coaching and has worked within the Manchester City, Oldham Athletic and Bury FC academies and most recently at the Stoke City academy as their under 14’s coach.

 Barrett was also the head coach of the Salford City College team from 2008 to 2010.